Paul wrote to the believers in Phillipi:

 Paul turned the table on them by saying, whether Jesus is proclaimed “in pretense or in truth”, he is being proclaimed, “and in that I rejoice”.

-I can’t help think of Donald Trump as I read these things Paul wrote.
+I can’t help but think of Donald Trump as I read these things Paul wrote.
 Trump does not exhibit the kind of fruit that we would expect to see in a follower of Christ.
 He is arrogant, boastful, brash and unsympathetic.
 He is crude, unmerciful to his opponents and foul-mouthed.
 He is vindictive, spiteful and unloving in his demeanor and words.

 We need to be careful of our express support of Donald Trump and defense of him in the face of his crude behavior and unkind remarks.
 There is no question that God can work through such a man as Donald Trump, but the same can be said of Barack Obama.
 Though Christians might not like to admit it, God set Barack Obama in place and no doubt worked his purpose through the 8 years of Barack Obama’s presidency just as He set Trump in place.